 - Conform with the Zoning By-Law

 71 Main Street West, 5th Floor

 How to apply

-Once you have received approval for your site plan, submit the Outdoor Boulevard Cafe Encroachment Agreement application form (PDF, 157 KB).
+Once you have received approval for your site plan, or if your Patio does not require a Building Permit, submit the Outdoor Boulevard Cafe Encroachment Agreement application form (PDF, 224 KB).
 Include the description of the encroachment and supporting documents such as photos and drawings.